zhousheng-zser/Excalibur/README.md

 An authorize module for the whole SDK.
 Enable macro 'RELEASE_SDK' in the pre-released dynamic libraries, the execution need be authorized manually by our engineer.
 This module relies on third-part library [OpenSSL](https://www.openssl.org), at the same time, due to the existence of global mutex, this module is only able to compile as dynamic library.
 Now, only Windows platform is supported.

-## Features

-- Supports convolutional neural networks and most commonly used image processing operations.
-- Supports multiple input and multi-branch structure, can calculate part of the branch.
-- No third-party library dependencies in CPU-Only mode, does not rely on BLAS / NNPACK or any other computing framework.
-- Pure C++ implementation, easy to compile cross platform(Windows, Linux and MacOS).
-- Sophisticated memory management and data structure design, very low cost in CPU and GPU interaction.
-- Hard code models into executable file in binary to protect intellectual property.
-- Can be registered with custom operations implementation and extended.
-- Faster implementation on CPU for various types convolution operation.
-- Support Convolution and Inner-product with sparse model.
-- Half pricision(float16) support on x86(NVIDIA GPU only); fixed pricision(int8) support on x86 and ARM arch.

 ## Contributors